ericdc1/Dapper.SimpleCRUD/README.md

 Delete From [User] Where ID = @ID
 ```

-PostgreSQL support
+Database support
 ---------------------
 * There is an option to change database dialect.
-Default is SQL Server but can be changed to PostgreSQL or SQLite and possibly others down the road.
+Default is Microsoft SQL Server but can be changed to PostgreSQL or SQLite and possibly others down the road.
 ```csharp
    SimpleCRUD.SetDialect(SimpleCRUD.Dialect.PostgreSQL);